 Understanding his crusade against manual scavenging:

-Unlike many, who think that it was Gandhi who was the face of the upliftment of manual scavengers, it was Sankaran who highlighted Ambedkar’s Private Members’ Bill in Mumbai Presidency that abolished levying a fee on manual scavengers for refusing to clean toilets.
-He firmly believed that Ambedkar’s Constitution was our greatest weapon to bring about a revolution.
+A firm believer in Constitution, Sankaran highlighted Ambedkar’s Private Members’ Bill in Mumbai Presidency that abolished levying a fee on manual scavengers for refusing to clean toilets.

 Post-retirement, his role with the Safai Karmchari Andolan let to an exceptional campaign for ending manual scavenging as he regarded this to be the most dreadful manifestation of untouchability and caste.
 A decade of Sankaran’s leadership of the Andolan led to the substantial decimation of this centuries-old evil in many parts of India.

-But Sankaran was equally unsparing in condemning the violence of the Naxalites, and their focus on ‘military actions rather than on the mobilisation of people for social transformation’.
-He was convinced that this contributed to ‘further brutalise the society and lead to the shrinking of democratic space for mobilisation and direct participation of the people, impairing the very process of transformation that the movements claim to stand for’.
+Likewise, he was equally unsparing in condemning the violence of the Naxalites, and their focus on ‘military actions rather than on the mobilization of people for social transformation’.
+He was convinced that this contributed to ‘further brutalize the society and lead to the shrinking of democratic space for mobilization and direct participation of the people, impairing the very process of transformation that the movements claim to stand for’.

 Legacy: Man of integrity

 S R Sankaran set standards of integrity and service to the most disadvantaged, for a whole generation of public officials.
-He firmly believed lifelong that the foremost duty of the State was to uphold the dignity, rights and freedoms of India’s most oppressed people, and his life’s work demonstrated what a democratic government could indeed accomplish if it included persons like him.
+He firmly believed lifelong that the foremost duty of the State was to uphold the dignity, rights and freedoms of India’s most oppressed people, and his life’s work demonstrated what a democratic government could indeed accomplish, provided the intent and will of its public servants.

 In his personal life, Sankaran was an unassuming man who had little inclination towards material wealth or higher posts and lived a very simple life.
 The frail, short-statured man was known for his extremely sober dressing style that would often lead people to assume that he was a school teacher, instead of a bureaucrat!

-He was a civil servant with a difference.
-Sankaran’s life and work illuminated the lives of literally millions of India’s most dispossessed people with dignity, justice and hope.
-His compassion, simplicity and a lifetime of public service will continue to light the way, both for those who work within government, and others who choose to aid in the aims of a welfare state.
+Indeed then, he was a civil servant with a difference.
 His enduring legacy will be to demonstrate what true and authentic goodness in public and personal life can accomplish, to make this world a better, kinder place.

 The life of S.R.
-Sankaran (1934-2010) should serve as an inspiration to all those who are committed to the cause of economic and social justice.
+Sankaran (1934-2010) continues to serve as an inspiration to all those who are committed to the cause of economic and social justice.

 Simplicity Extraordinaire: S.R.
 Sankaran (1934-2010) by D. Bandyopadhyay, Mainstream, Vol XLVIII, No 44, October 23, 2010.